stormlovetao/xQTLimp/README.md

 1 | ENSG00000227232.4 | 17559 | A | AGCC | 2.6
 1 | ENSG00000227232.4 | 54421 | G | A    | -1.0
 ......</br>

+*Notes:* </br>
+* xQTLImp only handle cis-xQTL associations because of the nature of LD, so variant and molecule should be on the some chromosome. </br>
+* The coordinates of variants and molecules should be in same genome build (e.g. hg19).
+* The variant positions associated with each molecule should be in order.
+* The Z statistic should be computed as the effect of the same type of allele (Ref or Alt) for all data entries (i.e. The effect allele is Ref allele or Alt allele).
+And the effect allele of imputed variants will be the same type of effect allele as the inputs.
+* The sign of Z statistics will be converted if the user provided <ref, alt> alleles are in opposite with that in reference panel.

 ### xQTLImp parameters：